DaniFdezAlvarez/wikidataExplorer/README.md

 # ClassRank prototype: Wikidata explorer

 ## Source code
-The source code maintained in this repository consist on set of modules handy for exploring the content of Wikidata knowledge graph.
+The source code maintained in this repository consist on a set of modules handy for exploring the content of Wikidata knowledge graph.
 The core of the code is a prototype of ClassRank algorithm, but some other features has been implemented.
 The code is structured by separate commands that have been sequentially executed to obtain different results.
 Each command use to require an input file/URL and  an output path.
 Some commands consume the product of some others in a piped system.
 The following commands have been implemented:

 - Count number of apparitions of each property in Wikidata.
 It works against a locally stored JSON dump of the graph.